lyallbeveridge/Portfolio_Website/README.md

 # Feature Ideas
+- [] Buttons with icons
+- [] Typing the initial lettering
+- [] Retyping the catchy messages of the
+- [] Favicon
+- [] Animation transitions for the text expand
-- RHS timeline, thumbnails, month & year
+- [] RHS timeline, thumbnails, month & year
-- Search
+- [] Search
-- Window terminal emulator style, previous commands, help with other features
+- [] Window terminal emulator style, previous commands, help with other features
-- Rotating ASCII art scan of my smiling head
+- [] Rotating ASCII art scan of my smiling head
     - Can control the spin (FINALS style)
     - Different views of the spinner controlled by buttons on the bottom
 - Audio db of cultural moments